PundiAI/fx-subgraph/README.md

 1. We'll review the pull request and merge.
 2. Github action workflows execute deploy.
-3. You can view the execution results in Github action.
+3. You can view the execution results in github [action](https://github.com/FunctionX/fx-subgraph/actions).

 ### Subgraph endpoints